 The following eBooks and digital audiobooks are available to NAR members:

-How to Invest In Offshore Real Estate and Pay Little or No Taxes (Adobe PDF eBook)
+How to Invest in Real Estate & Pay Little or No Taxes Use Tax Smart Loopholes to Boost Your Profits By 40% (eBook)

 Books, Videos, Research Reports & More

 As a member benefit, the following resources and more are available for loan through the NAR Library.
 Items will be mailed directly to you or made available for pickup at the REALTOR® Building in Chicago.

 Property Taxes in Illinois—What is the Effect of Rapid Increases and Large Drops in House Prices on Property Taxes?
 (University of Illinois, 2011) [PDF link]

 Challenging the Conventional Wisdom of the Property Tax (Cambridge: MA: Lincoln Institute of Land Policy, 2010) HJ 4120 B14

 The Worst Tax?
 A History of the Property Tax in America (Lawrence, KS: University of Kansas Press, 1996) HJ 4120 F57